kadena-community/kadena.js/packages/libs/react-ui/README.md

 ### Installation outside of the Kadena.js monorepo

-The component library is not yet published, to use it in an app outside of this mono repo you first clone this repo and then reference this library from your app.
+The component library is not yet published.
+To use it in an app outside of this mono repo you first clone this repo and then reference this library from your app.